Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Concluding remarks

 \section{Concluding remarks}

 We have used scattering theory to find the upper bound on the efficiency of a three-terminal thermoelectric quantum machine at given power output.
 We find that this bound can be achieved at any external magnetic fields, so the bound is the same for chiral thermoelectrics as for those with no external field.
-This bound is the same as already found for two-terminal thermoelectric systems in Refs.~[\onlinecite{whitney-prl2014,whitney2015}].
-The upper bound on efficiency equals the Carnot efficiency when the power output is vanishingly small, but it decays monotonically for increasing power output, as shown in Fig.~2 of Ref.~[\onlinecite{whitney2015}].
+This upper bound on efficiency is identical to that found for two-terminal thermoelectric systems in Refs.~\cite{whitney-prl2014,whitney2015}.
+It equals the Carnot efficiency when the power output is zero, but it decays monotonically for increasing power output, as shown in Fig.~2 of Ref.~\cite{whitney2015}.

-It would be worth seeing if one can derive the similar bound for the system in Fig.~\ref{Fig:three-term}c with a microscopic model of the photon (or phonon) exchange, rather than the phenomenological model used here.
+We wonder if one can derive the similar bound for the system in Fig.~\ref{Fig:three-term}c with a microscopic model of the photon (or phonon) exchange, rather than the phenomenological model used here.

-Most real quantum systems also loose heat to the environment (through photon or phonon exchange), this can be modelled as a fourth terminal which exchanges heat but not charge with the system.
-A similar four-terminal geometry was discussed in Ref.~[\onlinecite{wshs2016}], which showed that such system operates in a non-thermal state and so exhibits non-local laws of thermodynamics.
-Intriguingly, such a system can have a higher efficiency under given conditions than an equivalent classical machine operating in a thermal state, even if that classical machine is Carnot efficient.
+Most real quantum systems also lose heat to the environment (through photon or phonon exchange), this can be modelled as a fourth terminal which exchanges heat but not charge with the system.
+A similar four-terminal geometry was discussed in Ref.~\cite{wshs2016}, which showed that such system operates in a non-thermal state and so exhibits non-local laws of thermodynamics.
 It would be interesting to see how this bound behaves in such a situation, although we doubt that the pedestrian (brute-force) optimization used in this work will be extendable to more than three-terminals.

 3mm